Prescott, Elliott lead revamped Cowboys in playoff pursuit

 Throw in the retirement of Tony Romo last year spurred by the sudden emergence of Prescott, and the team’s three most important offensive players for a decade have been replaced by Elliott, the 2016 rushing champion, and his backfield mate, that year’s NFL Offensive Rookie of the Year.

-“It just shows how fast time goes and how quick things can change, but I think we’re both ready to embrace this leadership role,” said Elliott, who still led the NFL in yards rushing per game last season and now is free of the looming ban over domestic violence allegations.
+“It just shows how fast time goes and how quick things can change, but I think we’re both ready to embrace this leadership role,” said Elliott, who still led the NFL in yards rushing per game last season.
 “We’re excited for this year to come.”

 Some story lines with the Cowboys seeking a third straight winning season for the first time since the last of five straight in 2009: